epam/NGB/docs/md/user-guide/target-identification.md

   This form contains:
     - button to return to the targets table form
     - field to specify the name of the creating target
+    - selector to specify the target type:
+        - _Default_ - for regular targets.
+See details below
+        - _Parasite_ - for parasite targets.
+See details in the separate [section](#parasite-targets)
-    - button to add a gene/transcript to the target
+    - button to add a gene/transcript to the target - **Add gene**
     - button to add an associated disease to the target
     - button to add an associated product to the target
     - button to launch identification - **Identify**